-The deficient of thinks that of the telegraph and thinks that of the telegraph Item Explanation Achievement Initial Materiel Release (IMR) Commencement of delivery of full rate of production for PP1.
+The deficit difference of the decidence of the control of the decidence of Item Explanation Achievement Initial Materiel Release (IMR) Commencement of delivery of full rate of production for PP1.
 Achieved.
 Final Materiel Release (FMR) Completion of vehicle deliveries for all five production periods as detailed in Section 1.1.
 Not achieved.